Lara Croft: Promotional models

-Critical reception and legacy
+Reception and legacy

 Lara Croft's introduction was widely regarded as an innovation in the video game market, with Rob Smith of PlayStation: The Official Magazine describing her as a video game icon of that generation of games.
 IGN credited a rise in PlayStation sales in part to Croft's debut on the system, and PlayStation Magazine attributed the first title's success to the character.
 Official U.S. PlayStation Magazine stated alternatively that Tomb Raider's PlayStation success propelled the character to prominence, making her a mascot for the system.
 PlayStation Magazine credits coverage in the Financial Times in 1997 as the starting point of the character's mainstream attention.
 Jeremy Smith commented that the Financial Times is "a very serious, sober, broadsheet newspaper, and hardly the place you might expect Lara to be 'discovered'.
 But Eidos had announced its latest financial results, which were great results, and so the Financial Times had decided to put Eidos on the front page.
 They'd been given some Eidos information and artwork, and they decided to use Lara to illustrate their news piece".
 He further said that Eidos had not actively courted Lara's early magazine cover appearances or otherwise actively promoted the character at the time.
 As years progressed, Lara Croft's popularity declined due to a string of poorly received video game sequels.
 The Angel of Darkness is often cited as the character's low point.
 IGN editor Colin Moriarty stated that while she began as an intelligent and strong female character, her games grew bland and Lara Croft became more like a "virtual blow-up doll".

 Crystal Dynamics' rendition of Croft in Legend garnered wide, though not universal, praise; many publications described the portrayal as a successful reboot.
 Game Informer named Lara Croft the number six top video game hero of 2006, citing the character's successful reprise in popularity.
 The magazine cited the character's alterations in Legend as the reason for her resurgent success.
 Chris Slate of PlayStation Magazine lauded the character changes in Legend, commenting that "Lara is finally back".
 He praised Eidos's decision to switch developers and Crystal Dynamics' contributions, especially the character's new gameplay manoeuvres and updated appearance.
 Others, such as Schedeen and GamePro's Patrick Shaw, felt that the makeover did not improve the character.
 Fans also disapproved of the changes, especially the switch from the braid.